 The Serb wins 6-1, 3-6, 7-6(2) in 3 hours 2 minutes and roars in ecstasy… “Obviously it’s a great run,” said Murray about Djokovic’s 38-match winning streak “I’m just disappointed with myself that I should have ended it tonight.
 I’m one of the best closers in tennis and I very rarely, especially against the best players, lose matches when serving #.
 But I played a bad game and I made two double faults.
 It was good match and I had chances to win.
 He played very well in the first set and I did not really get into it.
 I think after that, especially towards the end of the second and third sets, there was some very good tennis“

-# Prior to tonight’s match, Murray lost only once at the main level serving to win the match – it was five years ago in Barcelona, lost to Ferrer 6-4 6-7(4) 1-6 serving at 6:5, wasn’t two points away then.
+# Prior to tonight’s match, Murray lost only once at the main level serving to win – it was five years ago in Barcelona, to Ferrer 6-4 6-7(4) 1-6 serving at 6:5 when broken at ‘love’